adamrudolf-becube/cpp-cheatsheet/README.md

 - Integer, storing memory address
 - Type is no bound to it, type only tells the compiler, how long the memory is (both void, int, long etc. poiners are just one integer, pointer points to the first byte, but pointed data usually occupies additional bytes)
 - When you initialize new data as opinter, it's always heap allocation
 - **When to use**: when an object or reference is not enough for your goals.
-See exampes in the upcoming parts.
+Includint, but not limited to
+    - When a variable needs to survive the scope and you cannot use references
+    - When you need to achieve runime polymorphism
+    - Dynamic size arrays and data structures (actually static too)
+    - Optional ("nullable") objects
+    - Decouple compilation units to improve compilation time (see PIMPL idiom)
+    - Resource management other than memory, like files or databases
+    - Callbacks and function pointers
+    - You use external code that expects them

+In the following parts I will explain these in more details.

 #### When to use pointers